1171-jpg/BrainTeaser/README.md

-### This repository contains data and code for the EMNLP 2023 paper "BRAINTEASER: Lateral Thinking Puzzles for Large Language Models"
+### This repository contains data and code for the EMNLP 2023 paper "BRAINTEASER: Lateral Thinking Puzzles for Large Language Models".
+See full paper [here](https://arxiv.org/abs/2310.05057)
 ### 1. **Data**
 * The data of the two subtasks is saved in the **data** folder, *BTDATA.zip*, which contains the data for the sentence puzzle and word puzzle.
 * The data used for training Roberta-L on riddlesense is stored in *rs_train.jsonl*, and validation data is stored in *rs_dev.jsonl*.
-#### **Note:** The brain teaser also be selected as one of the interesting competitions in SemEval 2024 (<https://brainteasersem.github.io/>), So we only release training data at the current stage.
+#### **Note:** The brain teaser also be selected as one of the interesting competitions in [SemEval 2024](https://brainteasersem.github.io/), So we only release training data at the current stage.
 We will release all data by the end of the competition.
 #### **Note:** To prevent automatic data crawlers, *BTDATA.zip* need password: **brainteaser**

 ### 2. **Main experiment**